elgalu/docker-selenium/README.md

 ### noVNC

+Disabled by default, [noVNC](https://github.com/kanaka/noVNC) provides a browser VNC client so you don't need to install a vnc viewer if you choose so.
+Note we were using guacamole before.

-We are now using https://github.com/kanaka/noVNC instead of guacamole so you can open a browser at [localhost:6080](http://localhost:6080/vnc.html) if you don't want to use your own vnc client.
-Note Safari Browser comes with a built-in one, just navigate to vnc://localhost:5920
+Safari Browser already comes with a built-in vnc viewer so this feature is overkill and is disabled by default, just navigate to vnc://localhost:5920 in your Safari browser.

-You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service.
+You need to pass the environment variable `-e NOVNC=true` in order to start the noVNC service and will be able to open a browser at [localhost:6080](http://localhost:6080/vnc.html)

     docker run --rm --name=grid -p 4444:24444 -p 5920:25900 \
-      -e NOVNC=true \
+      -p 6080:26080 -e NOVNC=true \
       elgalu/selenium:2.48.2c

 If the VNC password was randomly generated find out with